Skip to content

 Search within a particular file in a partition.

-Query Parameters: Same as partition search Response: Same as other search endpoints
+Query Parameters: Same as partition search, including filter.
+Response: Same as other search endpoints

 GET /extract/{extract_id}